MacDownApp/macdown/MacDown/Resources/help.md

 > Angle brackets `>` are used for block quotes.
 Technically not every line needs to start with a `>` as long as
 there are no empty lines between paragraphs.
->Looks kinda ugly though.
+> Looks kinda ugly though.
 > > Block quotes can be nested.
 > > > Multiple Levels

-> Most markdown syntax keeps working even inside block quotes.
+> Most markdown syntaxes work inside block quotes.
 > * Lists
 > * [Links][arbitrary_id]
 > * Etc.